 Fall colors are making their way across the Saint Paul landscape this month and out on the high plains of northern Montana the hues of autumn have been upon the landscape since August.

-This past June Bill completed his five year Montana project.
-It was the renovation a long vacant main-street building in the little town of Opheim.
+This past June Bill completed his five year Montana project - the renovation a vacant main-street building in the little town of Opheim.
 The Outpost Café had a sixty day run.
 Bill was the waiter, chef and bottle washer seven days a week, eighty hours a week.
-It had been twenty five years since he had last cooked commercially and though he’s a vegetarian he can make a great meatloaf and meatballs.
-He knew also his made from scratch apple pies were good when customers left no crusts behind.
+It had been many years since he had last cooked commercially and though he’s a vegetarian he can make a great meatloaf and meatballs.
+He knew also his made from scratch apple pies were good when retired farm wives left no crusts behind.
 Why was the Outpost only open for sixty days?
-See the ‘Café for Sale’ link on the Homepage to learn more.
+See the ‘Café for Sale’ below to learn more.